Marjorie Taylor Greene calls Trump's attacks on her a "very poor reflection on him"

 "It's no secret she and I've had disagreements over the last couple years, but I like Marjorie, I always have.
 I respect her decision, and I wish her the best," Johnson said.

-Greene, who once threatened to oust the Speaker, said she agrees with other female colleagues, including Representatives Elise Stefanik and Nancy Mace, who recently criticized Johnson's leadership.
+Greene, who once threatened to oust the speaker, said she agrees with other female colleagues, including GOP Reps.
+Elise Stefanik of New York and Nancy Mace of South Carolina, who recently criticized Johnson's leadership.

 "I think he has a broader problem with the entire conference as a whole," Greene explained.
 "The Republicans have a problem.
 They're going to have a really hard time trying to go back to their districts and ask for re-election and new Republican candidates running in other House seats are going to have a very hard time asking for votes when this Congress, this Republican majority here, has produced hardly anything to give back to the people."

-President Trump told reporters Wednesday he still has confidence in the Speaker to hold his conference together.
+Mr. Trump told reporters Wednesday he still has confidence in the speaker to hold his conference together.

 "I think Mike Johnson has been a fantastic speaker," Mr. Trump said.
 "I've had a very hard job because, you know, we have a small majority, and we got the biggest bill in the history of our country approved, the great, big beautiful bill."